makilian/textvex/README.md

 $ python textvex.py init
 ```

 This command will first extract your iMessage texts and save them to a file called response.json.
-Then, it will vectorize your text history and store it in a ChromaDB database.
+Then, it will vectorize your text history and store it in a Chroma database.
+This is all local, no text data leaves your computer!

 Note: This command may take a while to complete (45 seconds per 5k of texts), especially if you have a large iMessage history.